PCSS-Quantum/open-qbench/README.md

 ```
 pip install .
 ```
-To install with specific optional dependencies (e.g., VQE and IBM):
+To install with specific optional dependencies (e.g., `VQE` and `IBM`):
 ```
 pip install ".[VQE,IBM]"
 ```

 ## Usage
 ### How to run a benchmark
-This example shows how to execute a simple application benchmark using a Grover circuit on simulated IBM Quantum hardware (see [Installation](#installation) to see how to enable IBM support).
+This example shows how to execute a simple application benchmark using a Grover circuit on simulated IBM Quantum hardware (check [Installation](#installation) to see how to enable IBM support).

 First define samplers used for collecting distributions.